AnshuOishik/GraSS/README.txt

 > java SSG.SSG decompress

 Notice:
+# "compress" is the argument for compression, and "decompress" for decompression
 # FinalBsc.bsc is the final compressed file that the BSC compressor produces.
 # The decompressed file name is Final.SSG
 # -Xmx13312m is the maximum allocation of heap memory (MB) size.